Creating SSL for my 2BitsAByte Website

 Anyway, the simplified version is below plus an easy way to verify the TXT record on your DNS.

-They keep changing the executable name so here is the mirror location to get the most recent version at SourceForge Certbot
+First, download CertBot installer for Windows using this mirror location to get the most recent version at SourceForge Certbot

 Follow the intallation instructions but ignore all other instructions.
 They make it more difficult than it needs to be.